 When shopping for a digital keyboard, there are essentially two paths you can take.

 Some people seek an instrument that duplicates the performance of a traditional keyboard, such as a piano or organ.
-Others seek a multifunctional synthesizer primarily for personal entertainment.
+Others seek a multifunctional synthesizer with more advanced capabilities.

-Many music students do not enjoy easy access to traditional pianos or other keyboard instruments.
-One affordable solution is to purchase a digital keyboard that duplicates the action and touch of a real piano, including weighted keys and all three sustain pedals.
+Many music students don't have easy access to traditional upright or classical pianos.
+Digital keyboards offer an affordable solution that duplicates the action and touch of a real piano, including weighted keys and sustain pedals.

 Traditional piano keys are mechanical levers.
-The performer depresses a key that engages an internal hinge and hammer.
+The player depresses a key that engages an internal hinge and hammer.
 The hammer strikes the piano's tuned wires, creating a note.
 A cloth damper then presses on the string and ends the vibration.
-This design puts weight on the keys, and piano students eventually develop a performance technique based on that weight.
+This design puts weight on the keys, and piano students eventually develop a performance technique based on that resistance.

 A digital piano doesn't have hammers, so it relies on internal technology to simulate the action of an acoustic instrument.
-Poor action can cause a player to use heavy finger force just to get a sound out.
-Good action feels and sounds like an acoustic instrument without excessive finger force.
+Poor action can cause a player to develop a playing technique that may not translate well to an acoustic piano.
+For the best, most expressive learning and playing experience, choose a keyboard with realistically weighted keys.

 Some digital keyboard manufacturers like to pack as many additional features as possible into their high-end models, but shoppers should avoid the temptation to upgrade without cause.